tmacksf/TtCE/README.md

 A chess engine written in C++ using bitboard based board representation.

 ### File Structure:
-In Hierarchical order from the base layer to top layer. \
 defsEnums.h: \
 Imports definitions and dependencies which the rest of the program is reliant on.
 Also contains the enums like Color, piece, etc.